-I decided to start a new tradition of posting film photos on Fridays in the hopes of sharing my photography more regularly in this blog.
+I decided to start posting film photos on Fridays in the hopes of sharing my film photography more regularly in this blog.
 So here are the first five pictures; they were all taken with 35mm format cameras and they all incorporate the color blue in some way or another.

 July had some personal photography-related highlights in store: